 |Position||Duration of term||Description||Election details|

-|Woolyungah Student Representative||2 years||The Student Representative from the Woolyungah Indigenous Centre (WIC) seeks feedback from Indigenous students and represents issues of concern while sitting on the SAC.||Position currently filled|
+|Woolyungah Student Representative||2 years||The student representative from the Woolyungah Indigenous Centre (WIC) seeks feedback from Indigenous students and represents issues of concern whilst a member of the SAC.||Position currently filled.|

 |UOW Clubs & Societies||2 years||